 Cost: $4 to $16 per 4K Ultra HD title on demand, live channel requires DirecTV Ultimate or Premier package

 Requirements: On-demand: Manufacturer-certified DirecTV 4K Ready TV (or standard 4K TV and 4K Genie Mini) and DirecTV’s Genie HD DVR (model 530 and up), Live: previous requirements plus the latest Genie HD DVR (HR54)

-Pioneering the first 4K Ultra HD service for any cable or satellite provider, DirecTV set up shop to deliver a handful of VOD movies in 4K on November 13, 2014.
-Top titles at launch included Star Trek (2009) and Transformers: Age of Extinction, along with several nature documentaries, and some older movies like Forest Gump, and Amistad.
+Pioneering the first 4K Ultra HD service for any cable or satellite provider, DirecTV set up shop to deliver a handful of VOD movies in 4K in November of 2014.
+Top launch titles included Star Trek (2009) and Transformers: Age of Extinction, along with several nature documentaries and some older movies like Forest Gump and Amistad.
 While the service is a milestone for the genre, it was really just a first step for DirecTV.
-The service announced on March 10 2016 that its first live 4K channel will debut with The Masters golf major, beginning April 7.
-The channel will then offer other live events and programming, with plans to offer a handful of live 4K Ultra HD channels — including more live sports — in the near future.
+The service delivered its first live 4K channel with The Masters golf major, in April.
+The channel will now offer other live programming, and there are plans to offer a handful of new live 4K Ultra HD channels — including more live sports — in the near future.

 Cost: Free to Xfinity TV customers